leangjia/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 #.
 Select everything again with the shortcut :kbd:`A`.
    (See Fig. :ref:`fig-mesh-screw-profile`.)
 #.
 Again, place the cursor at the center.
 (Repeat step 2.)
 #.
-At this point, you can save this blend-file to recycle
+At this point, you can save this blend-file to reuse
    the Spring for another exercise; :kbd:`LMB` click on *File*, located in the header of the Info editor, (at the top left side), and choose *Save as*.
    You can name it e.g. "screw spring example.blend".